leonsilicon/yabai-master-stack-plugin/readme.md

 ymsp on-yabai-start
 ```

-Then, to make the actions of focusing on the next/prev window work smoothly, set the keybinds to execute the node scripts in the `fns` folder.
+Then, to make the actions of focusing on the next/prev window work smoothly, set the keybinds to execute the `ymsp` command and pass the appropriate task as the second argument.
+The list of possible tasks are:

+`close-focused-window`: Quits the currently focused window by Yabai.
+\
+`decrease-master-window-count`: Decreases the number of master windows.
+\
+`focus-down-window`: Focuses on the window below the currently focused window.
+\
+`focus-up-window`: Focuses on the window above the currently focused window.
+\
+`increase-master-window-count`: Increases the number of master windows.

 For example, if you're using [skhd](https://github.com/koekeishiya/skhd), add the following into your `skhdrc` file:

 ```text
 # focus windows